-- 1. Maintain a climate of mutual respect and dignity, which will strengthen students' self-concept and promote confidence to learn.

-- 2. Be prepared to teach all his/her students.

-- 3. Demonstrate interest and enthusiasm in teaching and concern for all students' achievement.

-- 4. Know school policies and rules, and enforce them in a fair and consistent manner.

-- 5. Communicate to students and parents:

-- a.
-Course objectives and requirements

-- b.
-Marking/grading procedures

-- c.
-Assignment deadlines

-- d.
-Expectations for students
+- 1. Maintain a climate of mutual respect and dignity, which will strengthen students' self-concept and promote confidence to learn. - 2.
+Be prepared to teach all his/her students. - 3.
+Demonstrate interest and enthusiasm in teaching and concern for all students' achievement. - 4.
+Know school policies and School Code of Conduct, and enforce them in a fair and consistent manner. - 5.
+Communicate to students and parents: - 6.
+Course objectives and requirements - a.
+Marking/grading procedures - b.
+Assignment deadlines - 7.
+Expectations for students - 8.
+Classroom/Course Attendance Expectations and Requirements - 9.
+Communicate regularly with students, parents, and other teachers concerning growth and achievement.

-- e.
-Attendance Policies

-- 6. Communicate regularly with students, parents, and other teachers concerning growth and achievement.